almostengr/almostengrwebsite/Almostengr.AlmostengrWebsite/docs/projects/falcon-pi-twitter.md

 ## Configuration

 To get started, copy the ```appsettings.template.json``` file to a file named ```appsettings.json```.
 Then update the JSON file to have the values that you would like.
+Failure to copy this file, will result in the application not running and errors being logged.
 The appsettings.json file has multiple configuration values in it.
 Each of the sections below describe what values are expected in the file and how to configure them accordingly.